Newborns Suffering With Increase Use of Opioids During Pregnancy?

-Opioids are a group of medications or drugs that result in pain relief.
+Opioids are a group of medications that result in pain relief for a variety of different injuries and medical conditions.
 The goal is to reduce the overall intensity of pain signals that are sent out from the periphery of the body to the brain.

 Once an opioid is taken – the effects of the pain are diminished, the actual cause of the pain has not been addressed.

 Opioid includes Heroin and analgesic drugs in the category described below.

 But what happens when you take this medication or drug is taken during Pregnancy?